sslab-keio/FiTx/README.md

 Clang -g -Xclang -load -XClang FiTx/build/detector/all_detector/libAllDetectorMod.so example.c
 ```

+If the checker finds a bug, it will generate a log to stderr.
+Otherwise, the
+compilation should complete as it usually does without the checkers.

 Please use the script `scripts/analyze.py` as it will handle adding the arguments
 to Clang automatically and run the all_detector.
 The rest of the document will
 assume you are using this script.